-- Medicines will only be administered at school when it would be detrimental to a child's health or attendance not to do so. - > The written consent of a parent has been obtained (except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge off the parent). - > No medicine containing aspirin will be given, unless prescribed by a doctor. - > Parents are requested to ask doctors / pharmacists for medicines to be prescribed in dose frequencies which enable them to be taken outside school hours, where clinically possible. - > Prescribed medicines will only be accepted if they are in-date, labelled, and provided in the original container as dispensed by a pharmacist and include instructions for administration, dosage and storage. - All medicines will be stored safely.
+- Medicines will only be administered at school when it would be detrimental to a child's health or attendance not to do so. - > The written consent of a parent has been obtained (except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge off the parent). - > No medicine containing aspirin will be given, unless prescribed by a doctor. - Parents are requested to ask doctors / pharmacists for medicines to be prescribed in dose frequencies which enable them to be taken outside school hours, where clinically possible. - Prescribed medicines will only be accepted if they are in-date, labelled, and provided in the original container as dispensed by a pharmacist and include instructions for administration, dosage and storage. - All medicines will be stored safely.
 Children should know where their medicines are at all times and be able to access them immediately.
-Where relevant, they should know who holds the key to the storage facility.
-Medicines such as asthma inhalers, blood glucose testing meters and adrenaline pens should be always readily available and not locked away. - Controlled drugs that have been prescribed for a pupil will be stored securely, in a non-portable container.
-A record will be kept of any doses used and amount of controlled drug held. - > A record will be kept of all medicines administered to individual children, stating how and how much was administered, when and by whom.
+Medicines such as asthma inhalers, blood glucose testing meters and adrenaline pens are always readily available and not locked away. - Controlled drugs that have been prescribed for a pupil will be stored securely, in a non-portable container.
+A record will be kept of any doses used and amount of controlled drug held. - A record will be kept of all medicines administered to individual children, stating how and how much was administered, when and by whom.
 Any side effects will be noted. - When no longer required, medicines will be returned to the parent.
 Sharps boxes will be used for the disposal of needles and other sharps.